-- 4. Prevention and response to emergencies due to food and allergic reactions - Provide the citation for this training requirement.
-Delacare: Regulations for Early Care and Education Regulations 25 and Delacare Regulations for Family and Large Family Homes Regulations 6, 14, and 58. - Does the state/territory require that this training topic be completed before caregivers, teachers, and directors are allowed to care for children unsupervised?
-X Yes No - 5.
-Building and physical premises safety, including the identification of and protection from hazards, bodies of water, and vehicular traffic
+Provide the citation for this training requirement, including citations for both licensed and license-exempt providers

+Delacare: Regulations for Early Care and Education Regulations 63 and 64 Delacare Regulations for Family and Large Family Homes Regulations 37, 38 and 40.
+Does the state/territory require that this training topic be completed before caregivers, teachers, and directors in licensed CCDF programs are allowed to care for children unsupervised?